 This is a method of quantifying the first one.

-- Personal Threat: The villain poses significant harm to a single person or small group of persons.
+- Local Area Threat: The villain poses significant harm to a single person or small group of persons or a localized area.

 - City Threat: Villain possesses capabilities to do significant damage to or destroy a city.

 - Examples: Diego del Torro in 1701 A.D.: The Sunken Dragon, a typical Non-Malicious Monster (mitigated by the fact that, unless hungry, will never strike first and their True Neutral alignment, but increased due to their raw destructive power and being hard to kill), The Joker, Riddler, Scarecrow, Mr. Freeze, Poison Ivy, Captain Cold, Demona, Doctor Light, Parasite, the Fearsome Five, Doctor Octopus, Baron Blood, Deathstroke the Terminator, Rita Repulsa, some of Captain Planet's Rogues Gallery, most The Powerpuff Girls villains, Team Rocket, the alien ship from SimCity, and bad guys from Sin City could also count for that matter, Dr. Robotnik/Eggman (although sometimes a Planetary Threat as well), Syed Ali, Vladimir Bierko, Samir, the Los Angeles branch of Wolfram & Hart until its change of management, most Touhou "villains", the Enclave, the Disney version of Frollo, The Others and Martin Keamy's mercenaries, Yoshikage Kira.

 - Regional Threat: Villain wields the capacity to be a significant threat to a part of a continent or landmass.

 - State/Province Threat: Villain can wreak enough damage to destroy or otherwise defeat a large group of cities.